carry0987/Telegram-Bot/docs/intro.md

 ---
 title: Introduction
-description: Overview of the Go Telegram-Bot Template and what the documentation covers.
+description: Overview of the Go Telegram-Bot and what the documentation covers.
 ---

 # Telegram-Bot